amauryt/crystal-duckdb/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Be sure to run the specs with `crystal spec` before commiting and, if necessary, add the related specs for your new feature or change.

 ## Contributors